MGidi/www.hydroit.co.uk/_posts/2020-01-06-IT-Storage-solutions-independent- review.md

 ---
-layout: post
+layout: single
 title:  "IT Storage solutions independent review"
 tags: [NetApp,Dell,Pure Storage,IBM]
 ---

 <h1>IT Storage solutions independent review.</h1>
-Storage systems tend to be the top most expensive kit in the modern data centre, sometimes they are being the only single point of failure in the datacentre, and many times function as the main bottleneck in the IT organization ability to scale.
+Storage systems tend to be the top most expensive kit in the modern datacentre, sometimes they are being the only single point of failure in the datacentre, and many times function as the main bottleneck in the IT organization ability to scale and respond to an Ad-Hoc demand.

-Hydro IT was founded by Gidi Marcus, a storage specialist with 8 years of in-depth experience deploying and maintaining storage products at growing enterprises in London.
+Hydro IT was founded by Gidi Marcus, a storage specialist with 8 years of in-depth experience deploying and maintaining storage and Microsoft products at growing enterprises in London.
 Among other vendors we specialize in the NetApp portfolio, IBM, Pure Storage and Dell Compellent.
 Having the exposure to that many vendors and technologies and implementations, allows us to recommend you the right solution for the task, understand the sizing and cost models, point at the differences and compare between them - from the eyes of the customer.